Acute Stress Disorder and Addiction: What you Should Know

 Unfortunately, using drugs or alcohol in an effort to “cope with” or “reduce” stress can actually cause more seriously problems.
 Studies show that the use of opiates, such as heroin or prescription painkillers in an effort to diminish stress can actually cause a vicious cycle of addiction and stress that is very difficult to treat.
 Individuals who abuse these drugs following a traumatic experience are more likely to deplete their coping ability and often subsequently suffer from heightened levels of stress that are more difficult to deal with.

-If you or a loved one is addicted to drugs, call our helpline at to immediate speak with a treatment specialist that can provide a free referral for help.
+If you or a loved one is addicted to drugs, call our helpline at 800-598-5053 (Who Answers?) to immediate speak with a treatment specialist that can provide a free referral for help.

 An individual suffering from acute stress disorder and addiction may take part in binge drinking, excessive drug use or other compulsive behaviors.
 Once the drug use is over, withdrawal symptoms can lead to anxiety, depression and physical illness that leads the user right back to the drugs.
 The combined stress and addiction will require specialized treatment for optimal recovery and healing.